Skip to main content

 #2 IoT devices, the Achilles’ heel of the global networks

-In 2021, the increased demand for internet-of-things (IoT) solutions will be also driven by the adoption of connected healthcare devices, smart offices, and remote asset monitoring.
-The COVID-19 pandemic and the implementation of 5G networks will be driving businesses to become ever more reliant on IoT technology.
+In 2024, the increased demand for internet-of-things (IoT) solutions will be also driven by the adoption of connected healthcare devices, smart offices, and remote asset monitoring.
+The implementation of 5G networks will be driving businesses to become ever more reliant on IoT technology.

 The pandemic has radically changed the concept of the workspace.
 According to a report published by Forrester, at least 80% of firms will develop comprehensive on-premises return-to-work office strategies that include IoT applications to enhance employee safety and improve resource efficiency.
 This includes smart lighting, energy and environmental monitoring, and sensor-enabled space utilization solutions.
 A growing number of organizations will begin to connect more of their assets online to allow remote management.